sedm0784/thereiclippedit/README.markdown

 ## I Don't Care.
 I Want It.
 How Do I Get It?

-First, you need to make sure you own/fulfil the following requirements:
+Okay, fine.
+First, you need to make sure you own/fulfil the following
+requirements:

 1. An iOS device with the following apps installed: